aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 [respond-to-docs]: http://apidock.com/rails/ActionController/MimeResponds/InstanceMethods/respond_to
 [$.ajax-docs]: http://api.jquery.com/jquery.ajax/

 Check to make sure this works!
+Once you have it working, refactor your ajax calls into an `api_util` file.
+Your API util should export an object with the methods `APIUtil#followUser(id, success)` and `APIUtil#unfollowUser(id, success)`

 Lastly, let's freeze-out the button so that people can't click it while the AJAX request is pending.
 In `handleClick` set `followState` to `following` or